gatsbyjs/gatsby/docs/docs/file-system-route-api.md

 title: File System Route API
 ---

-This page documents the APIs and conventions available with a file system based routing API, a suite of new APIs and conventions to make the file system the primary way of creating pages.
-While the [`createPage`](/docs/actions/#createPage) Node API won't go away you should be able to accomplish most common tasks with this file-based API.
+This page documents the APIs and conventions available with a file system based routing API, a suite of APIs and conventions to make the file system the primary way of creating pages.
+You should be able to accomplish most common tasks with this file-based API, if you want more control over the page creation you should use the [`createPages`](/docs/node-apis#createPages) API.

-Files created in `src/pages` were always automatically converted to single-page routes, now you're also able to define client-only and dynamic collection-based routes there.
+In short, these APIs enable you to programmatically create pages from Gatsby's [GraphQL data layer](/docs/graphql-concepts/) and to create [client-only routes](/docs/client-only-routes-and-user-authentication).

-A complete example using all options below can be found in [Gatsby's "examples" folder](https://github.com/gatsbyjs/gatsby/tree/master/examples/route-api).
+A complete example showcasing all options can be found in [Gatsby's "examples" folder](https://github.com/gatsbyjs/gatsby/tree/master/examples/route-api).

-## Creating collection pages
+## Creating collection routes

-You can create multiple pages from a model based on the collection of nodes within it.
+Given the example that you source a `product.yaml` file and multiple markdown blog posts Gatsby will automatically infer the fields and create multiple [nodes](/docs/glossary#node) for both types (`Product` and `MarkdownRemark`).
+As usual, you can perform queries like `allProduct` or `allMarkdownRemark` but you're also able to access that information directly in the file path.

 To do that, use curly braces (`{ }`) to signify dynamic URL segments that relate to a field within the node.
-There is some special logic that can happen in here.
 Here are a few examples:

 - `src/pages/products/{Product.name}.js => /products/burger`
 - `src/pages/products/{Product.fields__sku}.js => /products/001923`
 - `src/pages/blog/{MarkdownRemark.parent__(File)__name}.js => /blog/learning-gatsby`

 Gatsby uses the content within the curly braces to generate GraphQL queries to retrieve the nodes that should be built for a given collection.
-For example:
+This is the query that Gatsby uses to grab all the nodes and create a page for each of them.
+Gatsby also adds `id` to every query automatically to simplify how to integrate with page queries.

+There are some general syntax requirements when using collection routes:

+- Filenames must start and end with curly braces (`{ }`)
+- Types must be capitalized (e.g. `MarkdownRemark` or `File`)
+- The initial type name must be followed by a dot

+Moreover, you cannot only name files but also folders with this syntax and create nested routes, for example:

+- `src/pages/products/{Product.name}/{Product.color}.js => /products/fidget-spinner/red`
+- `src/pages/products/{Product.name}/template.js =>`

+### Dot notation

 `src/pages/products/{Product.name}.js` generates the following query: